 Note 1: The Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I, Chapter 3 (3.10), provides guidelines on the comparison, calibration and maintenance of barometers.

-Note 2: This material will be included as an Appendix to this section in a future edition.
+Note 2: This material will be included as an Appendix in a future edition.

 3.4.
 Operations